edgarroman/zappa-django-guide/docs/aws_network_primer.md

 lots and lots of computers you'll need to put into your VPC, but fortunately you are not charged by Amazon on how many IP addresses you have reserved, so you can err on the side of having a bit of room.

+The private network ranges available are defined by an Internet 'standard' called [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html).
+The private network spaces for IPv4 are:

+* `10.0.0.0 - 10.255.255.255` (10/8 prefix)
+* `172.16.0.0 - 172.31.255.255` (172.16/12 prefix)
+* `192.168.0.0 - 192.168.255.255` (192.168/16 prefix)

-Generally common practice is to use the 10.0.0.0/8 private network space.
-Creating a VPC with 10.0.0.0/8 network range will allow you to use over 16 million IP addresses.
-This is probably a little excessive for your first VPC, so why not start with something like 10.0.0.0/16 which gives you about 64 thousand IP addresses?
+AWS restricts creation of VPCs with a /16 CIDR mask which limits you to a VPC with 65,536 IP addresses (which is pretty big).
+This is probably a little excessive for your first VPC, so why not start with something like 10.0.0.0/20 which gives you about 4 thousand IP addresses?
 Later we'll keep dividing this network space so this is a good start.

 ### Now create your subnets